-Staff proposes the SB 884 Program be executed in up to three phases:
+The SB 884 Program will be executed in up to three phases:

-- 1) Phase 1: Energy Safety Plan review and approval/denial - 2) Phase 2: Application submission and review for conditional approval. - 3) Phase 3: Periodic reasonableness reviews of recorded costs in the memorandum account described below.
+- 1) Phase 1: Energy Safety Plan review and approval/denial - 2) Phase 2: Application submission and review for conditional approval. - 3) Phase 3: Construction and periodic audits of costs recorded in the one-way balancing account, as well as just and reasonableness reviews of recorded costs in the memorandum account described below.